krig/koi/README.md

 that can run in both active and passive mode, and where one instance of the program should be active at any given time.

+Koi also makes it easy to have support software that should be started before or after the main software, and should run on the same machine as the active instance.
+One example would be a script to set up a virtual IP address, that follows the active instance around the cluster.

 ## Election algorithm

 Since the focus of koi is small, usually site-local clusters, a simple